Hampton railway station, Melbourne

-Hampton railway station is located on the Sandringham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Hampton, and it opened on 2 September 1887.
-It was renamed Retreat on 1 October 1887, and was renamed back to Hampton on 10 September 1889.
+Hampton railway station is a commuter railway station on the Sandringham line, part of the Melbourne railway network.
+It serves the south-eastern Melbourne suburb of Hampton in Victoria, Australia.
+Hampton is a ground level unstaffed station, featuring two side platforms, connected by a disabled access footbridge and accessed through by brick station buildings provided in the platforms.
+It opened on 2 September 1887, with the current station provided in 1975.

+Initially opened as Hampton, the station was renamed two times.
+It was renamed to Retreat on 2 October 1887, then was given its original and current name of Hampton on 10 September 1889.
+The level crossing at Hampton Street is located on the south side of the station.
+The station has independent disabled access.

 History

 Hampton station opened on 2 September 1887, when the railway line from Brighton Beach was extended to Sandringham.
 Like the suburb itself, the station was named after Dyas Hampton, an early local market gardener.
 Developers at the time also like the regal sounding name, which was akin to neighbouring suburb Sandringham.

+In 1906, an 80 year old man got off of a train at night, and slipped between the train and the platform, suffering a broken thigh.
+The Shire of Moorabbin passed a resolution for the station to be lit up.

+In 1924, the station building was broken into, with some parcels being rifled through.
+In 1930, a 33 year old man was sentenced to 12 months imprisonment for breaking into the station building around three weeks earlier.
+In 1936, there were requests to the City of Sandringham for "beautification" to occur around the station.
+The council, in 1920, had bought land around the station for the same purposes, however they found the land to be boggy and difficult to cultivate, and the title was handed back.
+Ward members from Hampton advised for the works not to go through.

-In 1966, boom barriers replaced interlocked gates at the Hampton Street level crossing, located at the south (Down) end of the station.
+In 1966, boom barriers replaced interlocked gates at the Hampton Street level crossing, located at the south (down) end of the station.
 The signal box which protected the level crossing was also abolished during this time.
 On 16 January 1968, a collision involving two Tait train sets occurred between Hampton and Sandringham.

-In 1975, the present station buildings were provided.
+In 1975, the present brick station buildings were provided.

 On 30 August 2002, Comeng motor carriage 500M was destroyed by fire as it travelled between Hampton and Sandringham.

 In November 2016, a proposed development near the station generated controversy, as it was seen as "bringing a white cruise ship" to Hampton.